 Thermal mass flow meters play an integral role in facilities management, and significantly reduce energy consumption through natural gas submetering, and measuring and monitoring compressed air systems.

 Reducing energy consumption is a continual goal for facilities management or energy management in any industrial or commercial operation.
 Programs such as EPA Energy Star and LEED are leading the way in green building programs.
 All of these programs utilize a continual evaluation and improvement in energy conservation.
-This is accomplished through conducting energy audits, followed by identifying and then implementing energy efficiency measures.
+This is accomplished by conducting energy audits, followed by identifying and then implementing energy efficiency measures.

 Sage Thermal Mass Flow Meters play a key role in performing energy audits of natural gas flow and compressed air flow.
 One of the most common applications for Sage flow meters is natural gas flow measurement for individual combustion sources.
 By analyzing the natural gas consumption of separate combustion sources the facility can identify the relative efficiency of different operations.
 This same utilization information also serves as a baseline to determine efficiency improvements when burner modifications or improvements are needed.